 May 2015, Summer Show, City and Guilds of London Art School

-Organiser and Chair of The Table That Doesn't Belong To Us: Research presentation by Katharina Mayrhofer, Art and Science at die Angewante, November 2020
+Organiser and Chair of The Table That Doesn't Belong To Us, research presentation by Katharina Mayrhofer, Art and Science at die Angewante, November 2020

 Participant in ‘Film Workshop FUŽINE- VIENNA’, a series of executed and planned research, development, and shooting workshops interrupted by COVID-19.
 Films were instead made in altered circumstances at artist’s homes in Vienna and screened at the Angewandte Festival.
 Project run as part of of the 27 Neighbourhoods strand of European City of Culture Rijeka 2020.

-Participant in ‘the Elsewhere school’ and ‘the school for multispecies conviviality’, an ongoing project based between Vienna, Austria and Fužine, Croatia examining how communities live with science and/or politics; nature and/or culture; facts and/or values.
+Participant in ‘the Elsewhere school’ and ‘the school for multispecies conviviality’, ongoing projects based between Vienna, Austria and Fužine, Croatia examining how communities live with science and/or politics; nature and/or culture; facts and/or values.
 Project run as part of of the 27 Neighbourhoods strand of European City of Culture Rijeka 2020.

 Archive assistant and researcher for the Graphic Impact: Our Lives in Print project at the Glasgow Print Studios, Autumn 2018.